 My apologies to the late Bob Hoover but this was not an attempt to emulate him.
 I bought this hat on a flight to Palm Beach, Florida.
 The Gulfstream IIB was so crowded on the way back to Saudi Arabia that I wore the hat in flight in order to keep it from being crushed.

 Perhaps one could consider it as an unofficial salute to Bob Hoover who I greatly admired.
-He was a World War II fighter ace, a war hero who stole an airplane to escape a prison camp, and went on for years after the war to thrill airshow crowds everywhere.
+He was a World War II fighter ace, a war hero who escaped a prison camp, stole a German airplane and flew to safety.
+He went on for years after the war to thrill airshow crowds everywhere.
 His trademarks were a twin-engine Aero Commander and a Panama hat.
 Perhaps his most famous in flight maneuver was to pour a pitcher of water into a glass with one hand while executing a slow role in the twin engine airplane with the other hand.
 He normally ended his airshow with a double engine, dead stick landing that concluded with the quiet airplane rolling up to stop exactly in front of the crowd.

 His dead-stick landings influenced so many of us that this maneuver successfully concluded my type ride in a Gulfstream II.
-(The bad news was that both engines were pulled to “flight-idle” overhead the airport while I wore the instrument flying, training hood.
-The good news is that the hood was removed for the remainder of the flight.)
+(Both engines were pulled to “flight-idle” overhead the airport while I wore the instrument flying, training hood.
+The hood was then removed and I landed the airplane without power and passed the check ride.)

 Captain W. Patrick Gordon